test-pipeline/orthrus/docs/Workflow.md

 - You may view configured jobs, like so
 ```
-$ orthrus show -j
+$ orthrus show -conf
 Configured jobs found:
         0) [1167520733] main @@
 ```

-- You may view the current status of afl-fuzz instances (via afl-whatsup)
+- You may view the current status of a job (via afl-whatsup)
 ```
-$ orthrus show
+$ orthrus show -j 1167520733
 Status of jobs:
         Job [1167520733] for target 'main':
                Fuzzers alive : 0